What Is Pericardial Mesothelioma?

 Promising new treatment options include:

-- Anti-angiogenesis: During this treatment, scientists use special drugs to block the growth of blood vessels in cancerous tumors rather than blocking cancer cells, themselves.
-Without extra blood, tumors are unable to grow beyond a few millimeters.
+- Anti-angiogenesis: During this treatment, scientists use special drugs to block the growth of blood vessels in cancerous tumors rather than blocking cancer cells themselves.
+Without enough blood, tumors are unable to grow beyond a few millimeters.

 - Gene therapy: Gene therapy is the process of changing, removing, or adding genes to a patient in order to fight or prevent a disease.
 Gene therapy is being tested to fight cancer in several ways.